Sorry, you need to enable JavaScript to visit this website.

 • how you can prepare for the national sift

-We recommend that you take the time to read this guide before starting the national sift and use this to aid your preparation.
+We recommend that you take the time to read this guide before starting the national sift to help you prepare.
+We suggest reading this guide in a quiet environment away from distractions to enhance your preparation and understanding of the assessments.

 We wish you the best of luck with your assessment.